ContentsMayBeHot/RivalsofAetherSupervisedLearning/readme.md

 Launch Anaconda Prompt, activate the project environment, navigate to _/.../SerpentAI/_, and run the following commands: 1) **serpent activate SerpentRivalsofAetherGamePlugin**, and 2) **serpent activate SerpentRivalsofAetherGameAgentPlugin**.
 You can also run **serpent plugins** to check available and activated plugins.

 To collect frames effectively, we will need to override the game frame limiter setting for our game agent.
-Open _/.../SerpentAI/config/config.plugins.yml_ in a text editor and update the FPS value for SerpentRivalsofAetherGameAgentPlugin.
+Open _/.../SerpentAI/config/config.plugins.yml_ in a text editor and update the FPS value for _SerpentRivalsofAetherGameAgentPlugin_.
+We found that 10 FPS offers a decent balance.

 Make sure Steam is running and _Rivals of Aether_ is installed.
 We recommend that you also turn off the Steam overlay so that inventory and friend notifications don't appear on the screen.
 Next, run **serpent launch RivalsofAether**.
 Once the game has finished loading the main menu, go to the replays menu by going to extras -> replays.
 Finally, run **serpent play RivalsofAether SerpentRivalsofAetherGameAgent COLLECT** in Anaconda Prompt.
 The game agent will begin collecting game frames and parsed player input data and dumping them as binary files located in _/.../replays/frames_ and _/.../replays/labels_, respectively.
 A directory structure similar to this will develop: